 Thursday night, Ah-Di-Na Campground.
 5.5 hrs. from Berkeley.
 Approximately the last 7 mi of road (dirt) is very rough in places, and may not be suitable for low clearance cars.
-However, driving very slowly in places, I have made it in and out with my Civic many times in the past.
 Take I-80 east to I-505 north, to I-5 north and continue past Redding, Lake Shasta and Dunsmuir to Exit 736 (CA-89).
 Turn right onto CA-89E and follow it 10mi to the town of McCloud.
 Turn right (south) onto Squaw Valley Rd, pass the Chevron station, and continue about 10mi.
 The road changes name to Hawkins Creek Rd (NF11) and takes you to Lake McCloud.
 Stay on the paved road that runs south along the west edge of the lake.
 In 3 miles there will be a sign for Ah-Di-Na.
 Turn right onto the dirt road, drive uphill to the top and continue down the other side.
 After about 7 miles on dirt you will see Ah-Di-Na on the left.
 Camping is first come, first served.
-We expect to have someone arrive early and acquire two or more adjacent sites.
-GPFF pays for the camping on this outing.
+We expect to have someone arrive early and acquire two or more adjacent sites, and GPFF pays for the camping on this outing.
 Look for a GPFF NOTE at the campground payment area for further information.
 If we are unable to get campsites at Ah-Di-Na, we will try the overflow campground a little further along the road, and the note will reflect the change.
-There is also a second overflow campground, sharp left just before the deadend spur to the Nature Conservancy.
 Elev.
 2300'.